rahul385/Bertelsmann-Arvato-Project/README.md

 ## Project Overview<a name="overview"></a>
-The main objective of the project is to determine the chances that a new person from the targeted mailout campaign could become a new customer.
+The objective of the project is to determine the chances that a person from mailout campaign could become a new customer.
-Arvato has provided several dataset files that have demographic information about the general population of Germany, current customers of the company, targeted mailout campaign outcomes, and two files with a description of the demographic features.

 The project is divided into several subtasks:
 1. Data Analysis and Preprocessing;